GaikaGroup/CI/readme.md

 3. **Response Pipeline**:
    - Transcribed text is sent to the AI model
+   - If images are attached, they are processed with OCR and the extracted text is included in the context
-   - AI generates a response
+   - AI generates a response based on both the transcribed speech and any image content
    - Response is displayed in the chat interface
    - Response text is analyzed for emotional content
    - Cat avatar's emotion is updated based on the analysis